Lancaster correlation -- a new dependence measure linked to maximum correlation: Introduction

 In terms of axiomatic properties, the benchmark may be considered to be the maximum correlation introduced by \citet{hirschfeld1935connection} and \citet{gebelein1941statistische}.
 It is defined for non-constant random variables $X, Y$ on the same probability space with values in potentially abstract measurable spaces $\cX$, $\cY$ by

 where the supremum is taken over

-and similarly for $\psi$ and $Y$. \citet{renyi1959measures} sets up a list of axiomatic properties for correlation coefficients, including symmetry, characterization of independence and functional dependence, and invariance under monotone transformations, and shows that these are satisfied by maximum correlation.
+and similarly for $\psi$ and $Y$. \citet{renyi1959measures} sets up a list of axiomatic properties for correlation coefficients for real-valued quantities, including symmetry, characterization of independence and functional dependence, and invariance under monotone transformations, and shows that these are satisfied by maximum correlation.
 Further, for the normal distribution it equals the absolute value of Pearson's correlation coefficient \citep{gebelein1941statistische}, see also \citet{lancaster1957some}.

 While maximum correlation is still of broad theoretical and applied interest \citep{lopez2013randomized, anantharam2013maximal, huang2016model, baharlouei2019r}, there are some downsides with its involved definition as a supremum in \eqref{eq:maxcor}.
-First, it is hard to estimate, and while the ACE algorithm of \citet{breiman1985estimating} is a well - established tool to do so, it gives only raw estimates so that tests for independence or confidence intervals are not readily available.
-Furthermore maximum correlation is sometimes considered to be close to or even equal to $1$ for too many joint distributions \citep{pregibon1985estimating, chatterjee2021new}.
+First, it is hard to estimate, and while the alternating conditional expectations (ACE) - algorithm of \citet{breiman1985estimating} is a well-established tool to do so, it gives only raw estimates so that tests for independence or confidence intervals are not readily available.
+Furthermore, maximum correlation is sometimes considered to be close to or even equal to $1$ for too many joint distributions \citep{pregibon1985estimating, chatterjee2021new}.